-Using headings properly can help in creating a semantic, organized structure to your content.
-If your page content has a lot of sections, each with its own subtitle, you should consider using "headings" instead of simply applying "Bold" or using CAPITAL LETTERS for your section titles.
+Using headings properly can help in creating a semantic, organized structure to your content, and in allowing site visitors to more easily navigate and read through your website content.
+If your page content has a lot of sections, each with its own subtitle, you should consider using headings instead of simply applying bold or using CAPITAL LETTERS for your section titles.

 If desired, Site Builders can edit the content of page directly in the HTML.
 If you are comfortable using basic HTML, feel free to use this option.
 Important note: Some HTML tags and attributes are filtered out, so not everything that you might type into the HTML editor will appear on the page.